Luzkan/CryptoImage/docs/REPORT.md

 Singular Value Decomposition (SVD) is a mathematical concept that gained significant popularity in the field of computer graphics.
 It has been shown in numerous papers that it can be effectively used as a method of encoding messages onto a bitmap.

 Because of its mathematical nature, several difficulties arise when applying the SVD method to the computer world.
-Martix values in theory can take any real values wheras pixel values can only be integers from the 0-255 range.
+Martix values in theory can take any real values whereas pixel values can only be integers from the 0-255 range.
 Very big numbers result in int overflow and numbers close to zero might be interpreted as simply zero which can lead to several computational errors and misrepresentations.
 Because of that, the SVD method in its pure form is highly ineffective when transposed to a programming language.
 Every modern paper concerning the SVD embedding algorithm employs some sort of an enhancement used to increase the effectiveness of the method.
 During our work we discovered that it would also be necessary to apply enhancements in order to raise the effectiveness of the method to a decent level.

 Our initial implementation of algorithm can be described as follows:

 1. The image is divided into 8x8 blocks.
-2. Each block _A_ is decomposed into three martices using the SVD method _A_ = _U_ _S_ _V<sup>T</sup>_
+2. Each block _A_ is decomposed into three matrices using the SVD method _A_ = _U_ _S_ _V<sup>T</sup>_
 3. The message is encoded throughout the available space on matrix _U_ (see the figure below) by setting the sings of matrix values to plus or minus depending whether 1 or 0 is to be embedded.
 4. The resulting matrix is readjusted as to keep its orthogonality.
 5. The watermarked matrix is constructed _A'_ = _U'_ _S_ _V<sup>T</sup>_
 6. _A'_ is rounded so that each of its value is an integer from range 0-255.